In The Gdp Accounts Production Equals

 Economic Forecasting

 Economists use the equality to forecast future economic activity.
 By analyzing trends in production and income, they can make predictions about future GDP growth.
-For example, if income is growing rapidly, it is likely that production will also increase in the future.
+Here's one way to look at it: if income is growing rapidly, it is likely that production will also increase in the future.

 • Analysis of Trends: Trends in production and income help predict future GDP growth.